PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 .. note:: It's not required for the session to start with the page view or even involve them in any other way.

 .. note:: We recommend to trigger this function more than once for Singe Page Applications (SPA).
-That way you'll create additional "virtual" page view as the visitor travels across you app.
+That way you'll create additional "virtual" page view as the visitor travels across your app.